tauanajc/Cunha_etal_2023_CurrBiol/assembly pipeline/README.md

 ```

-## Scaffold assembly with Hi-C data
+## Scaffold assembly with HiC data

 Arima protocol for mapping Hi-C reads to an assembly: https://github.com/ArimaGenomics/mapping_pipeline/blob/master/Arima_Mapping_UserGuide_A160156_v02.pdf
 <br>Then use YaHS to scaffold.